 Factors promoting its use as an anti-MRSA treatment are its bactericidal activity, partial activity on biofilm increased by combination with rifampin, no interactions and adverse events and the possibility of an early discharge.

-The main characteristics of anti MRSA drugs used for SSIs
+The main characteristics of anti-MRSA drugs used for SSIs are reported in Table 7.

 Three of us (GS, CT and SC) analyzed the literature on the field of SSIs (randomized clinical trials, case–control studies, recommendations and clinical cases) and proposed some major and minor risk factors for SSIs to a board of general and specialist surgeons.
 We used the Delphi method [42–44] to make operative decisions through different steps of convergence, depending on the consensus reached in each round of consultation of the board.